 She wanted to dismiss him as a fun-loving dilettante, but his hands brought the assumption into question.
 Who was he?
 And how much would it cost her to get the answer to that question?

 I enjoyed the tension of this part, where the creative collaboration blurred the lines of professionalism.
 On the one hand, Javi behaved terribly, dancing with other girls in front of her, but on the other hand, they are both insistent that there is nothing romantic between them, so it should have been okay.
 It’s just the situation they’ve found themselves in and it’s pushing all their buttons.
+Scroll down for some musical influences, or click here for the next readalong post.

 Which line did you think you were going to overstep?